TransparentSelf/transparentself.github.io/_posts/2022-08-18-A Quest to Collect my Beliefs.md

 ---

-If I would to collect my Beliefs, the guiding principles that I run on.
-The *scripts* shaping my perception, I would start with this;
+If I were to collect my Beliefs, the guiding propositions about the universe that I believe to be true, I would start with this;

-› "You can do it."
+> "No matter what you do, you can do it."

-I know, such a cliche...
-It is on most of the T-shirts and corny taglines.
+I know, I know such a cliche...

-But it is also what coaches shout at their coachee on the very last rep. When maybe they themselves would not even try to go for it.
+But it is also what coaches shout at their coachee when it comes to the very last rep.

-And I have this internal coach, shouting at me energetically: "You will do this."
+And I have this internal coach, poking at me energetically: "You will do this."

 Thanks mom.